Pilot's Handbook of Aeronautical Knowledge

 The three aeronautical charts used by VFR pilots are.

 Sectional charts are the most common charts.
 By referring to the chart legend, a pilot can interpret most of the information on the chart.
-Sectional charts are revised semiannually except for some areas outside the conterminous United States, where they are revised annually.
+Sectional charts are revised every 56 days, except for some areas outside the conterminous United States, where they are revised annually.

 VFR terminal area charts (TAC) are helpful when flying in or near Class B airspace.
 They have a more detailed display of topographical information and are revised semiannually, except for several Alaskan and Caribbean charts.